Payroll & Billing in Time Processing

 Payroll

-Here, you will see a breakdown of the shift hours and the amount that will be paid to the employee.
-The amount that will be paid will be based on the hours worked against the rates paid per the shift type (purple box).
+Payroll will give you a breakdown of the shift hours and the amount that will be paid to the employee.
+The amount that will be paid will be based on the hours worked against the rate paid per the service type of shift.

-In Schedule Xpress, you can change rates per employee in Manage people.
+In Schedule Xpress, you can change rates in the Pay rates section of an employee profile in Manage people.

 Pay rates in employee profile in Manage people in Schedule Xpress